KbearW/Tic-tok-toe-game/README.md

-This is a class Tic-Tac-Toe game that runs on python 3.8.
+This is a classic Tic-Tac-Toe game that runs on python 3.8.